 Best credit cards for recent college graduates

-Recent graduates should look for credit cards with low annual fees and high approval rates in order to get the best use, says W. P. Carey finance expert.
+Recent graduates should look for credit cards with low annual fees and high approval rates in order to get the best use, says a W. P. Carey finance expert.

 Isys Morrow